 After breakfast head out for a day trip to Kanchipuram.
 The city was also a religious center of advanced education for Jainism and Buddhism between the 1st and 5th centuries.
 Out of the 108 holy temples of the Hindu god Vishnu, 14 are located in Kanchipuram.
 The city is well known for its hand-woven silk sarees.
 Visit Kailasanatha Temple which is the oldest structure in the town dedicated to Lord Shiva.
 This Hindu temple in the Dravidian architectural style was built from 685-705 AD.
 Later visit Varadharaja Perumal Temple & Ekambareshvara Temple.

 Reach Mahabalipuram by evening.
-Evening at your leisure.
+The evening is at your leisure.

-Dinner & overnight stay will be at a hotel in Mahabalipuram.
+Dinner & overnight stay will be at the hotel in Mahabalipuram.

 Meals: Breakfast & Dinner

 After breakfast check out and head towards Pondicherry.

 Reach Pondicherry by afternoon.
 The union territory of Puducherry (formerly Pondicherry, generally known as ‘Pondy’) was under French rule until 1954.
 Some people here still speak French (and English with French accents).
 Check-in at the hotel on arrival & relax.

 In the late afternoon head out for sightseeing.
 Visit French Quarter.
 Many of the structures in the French Quarter of Pondicherry are colonial buildings and were built by the French during their rule.
 Some of the buildings in White Town have been deemed as heritage sites and are breathtakingly beautiful.